China–Iraq relations

 China–Iraq relations is the bilateral relationship between Iraq and the People's Republic of China.
+The two countries signed a strategic partnership in 2015.
 Iraq is a major destination for Chinese investment in the Middle East and China is the biggest buyer of Iraqi oil.
 According to industry figures, over a third of Iraq's proven oil and gas reserves and over two-thirds of its current production are managed by Chinese companies as of 2024.